 If you enroll within the first 60 days of employment, the effective date of your insurance will be the first pay period following your enrollment via Smithsonian's online benefits administration portal administered by Secova.
 Smithsonian's Online Benefits Enrollment Quick Guide provides login and enrollment instructions.
 It is important to note that employees are responsible for monitoring their pay statements to ensure that payroll deductions are accurate.
 If questions on payroll deductions arise, employees should contact the SAO Benefits Office at (617) 495-7371 without delay.

-Beginning January 1, 2011, an eligible dependent child is covered until he/she reaches age 26, regardless of whether the child is a full-time student, married or even claimed as your own tax dependent.
+Eligible dependent children are covered until age 26, regardless of whether the child is a full-time student, married or even claimed as your own tax dependent.

 Employees who want coverage must enroll within 60 days of initial appointment, unless covered by one of the exceptions listed below applies.